vwkd/code-web-utilities/README.md

 # README

-Some JavaScript utilities.
-Written in TypeScript for Deno.
+Some JavaScript and TypeScript utilities.
+Tests use Deno.